top of page

 This policy is:

-• Approved by the DSL team and preschool leadership
+• Approved by the DSL team and leadership teams

 • Shared with all staff